Local and National

 The Centre launched its School Educational Visits Programme in February 2018.
 The programme provides an enriching out-of-classroom learning experience for children who are studying Islam as part of the Religious Education curriculum.
 Teachers and students are given a guided tour of the Centre’s buildings, gardens, and the Mosque.
-This is followed by an interactive presentation on Islamic faith and civilization tailored to the specific curriculum objectives of a visiting group.
+This is followed by an interactive presentation on Islamic faith and civilisation tailored to the specific curriculum objectives of the visiting group.
 Schools interested in visiting the Centre are invited to get in touch by selecting the ‘School Visits’ option on our Contact Us page

 Tours and Talks

-The Centre regularly hosts visits from local groups often as part of city-wide festivals and programmes when hundreds of visitors enjoy the opportunity to tour the buildings and gardens.
+The Centre regularly hosts visits from local groups, often as part of city-wide festivals and programmes when hundreds of visitors enjoy the opportunity to tour the buildings and gardens.
 Groups have included the Oxford Preservation Trust (which organises the annual city-wide ‘Oxford Open Doors’), the Oxford Literary Festival, the Oxford Civic Society, and Experience Oxfordshire.

 Parliamentarians, Local Government

 It remains a Centre priority to establish productive dialogue between academics and policymakers.
 Members of both Houses of Parliament participate in the Centre’s lecture series, the Young Muslim Leadership Programme and other functions.
 The Lord Lieutenant and his Deputies, the Lord Mayor and leading Councillors have also participated in Centre activities.